-Woodland-management practices focus on diversity, longterm health and sustainability, including managing for oldgrowth forest.
+Woodland-management practices focus on diversity, long-term health and sustainability, including managing for old-growth forest.
+Regeneration stands are created for certain woodland species, such as aspen and oak.

 Native tall grass prairies and savannas. have been re-established.
-Prescribed burning stimulates growth of native plants and helps control natural succession..
+Prescribed burning stimulates growth of native plants and helps control natural succession.

-No-till cultivation practices, increase water in soil and decrease erosion.
+Cropland management, such as no-till cultivation practices, help increase water in the soil and decrease erosion.
 Hay management practices limit the time tenant farmers spend in fields to minimize impact on wildlife.